Quick start guide

-Rotate the mouse scroll wheel in the opposite direction to slow the scroll speed or go into full rewind mode.
+Rotate your mouse scroll wheel to increase the scroll speed.
+Rotate it in the opposite direction to slow the scroll speed.
 Pause and resume using the spacebar.

 That's it . . . you're off and running!

-Use this button to return to the begining of the script.
+Use this button to return to the beginning of the script.
 (Shortcut key: T)

 This button will rewind the script 5 lines.
 (Shortcut key: R)

 This button will reverse the mouse wheel scroll action.
 See note below.
 (Shortcut key: Y)